bluebillywig/bb-sapi-php-sdk/README.md

-# BB SAPI PHP SDK
+# Blue Billywig SAPI PHP SDK

-This PHP SDK provides abstractions to interact with the BlueBillywig Simple API.
+This PHP SDK provides abstractions to interact with the Blue Billywig Simple API.

 ## Installation